Commencement-Technology/errors-handling-with-notificated/README.md

 ### Description

-This app is a part of an article [Errors handling with RN Notificated](https://thewidlarzgroup.com/handle-errors-with-notifications/)
+This app is a part of an article [Errors handling with RN Notificated](https://thewidlarzgroup.com/handle-errors-with-notifications/).
+Shows few approach to errors handling in modern react native apps.
+Application show how to use:

+- react-native-notificated
+- react-error-boundary
+- axios interceptors
+- try catch block

 ![](./finally.gif)